ScriptRaccoon/game-of-life/README.md

 -   clear or randomize the grid
 -   choose one of several beautiful presets

 In the demo, the recently born cells are drawn red, the other living cells are drawn blue.
-The recently killed cells are drawn gray, all other dead colors are drawn white.
+The recently killed cells are drawn gray, all other dead cells are drawn white.